 You will visit the typical Pisac Market where you will have the opportunity to bargain with the vendors.
 Lunch is included at Sacred Valley Local Restaurant.
 After lunch, you will visit Ollantaytambo Fortress.
 A typical Inca community located at 21 Km. from Urubamba at 2,800 masl, named in honor of the chief Ollanta, who was famous for courting an Inca princes, daughter of Pachacutec.

-Early in the morning, you will be transferred to Ollantaytambo train station to board the Vistadome train to Aguas Calientes.
+Early in the morning, you go to Ollantaytambo train station to board the train to Aguas Calientes.
 Upon arrival in Aguas Calientes a small bus will be waiting for you to take you to Machu Picchu ruins.
-You will receive a Private tour of the ruins discovered in 1911 by the explorer Hiram Bingham, this citadel is considered to be one of the most extraordinary examples of landscapes architecture in the world.
+You will receive a shared tour of the ruins discovered in 1911 by the explorer Hiram Bingham, this citadel is considered to be one of the most extraordinary examples of landscapes architecture in the world.
 Located in an enclave on the saddle of a mountain overlooking the deep canyon of the Urubamba River, in an area of lush tropical forest, it served as a place of worship, a site for star-gazing and a private hacienda of the family of the Inca Pachacutec.
 It consists of two main areas one agricultural, formed mainly by mountains and food stores, and the other urban, which is noted for its sacred zone with its temples, squares and royal tombs.
 The stairways and canals carved out of stone are recurrent throughout this remarkable archaeological site.

-In the afternoon, you will take Vistadome Train back to Ollanta or Poroy.
+In the afternoon, you will take Train back to Ollanta or Poroy.
 Transfer to your hotel in Cusco.